-The mechanism of so-called ‘reserved areas’ is a key component of the system of access to the international seabed area (the ‘Area’) and its mineral resources under UNCLOS.
-It is one of the means by which UNCLOS ensures that developing countries can access deep sea mineral resources.
+The so-called “reserved areas” mechanism is a key component of the system of access to the international seabed area (the Area) and its mineral resources under UNCLOS.
+It is one of the means by which UNCLOS ensures that developing countries can access deep-sea mineral resources.
 Reserved areas are contributed by developed States when they apply to ISA for exploration rights.
-They are then held in a ‘site bank’ which is reserved for access by developing countries or for the Enterprise (UNCLOS, Article 170, Annex IV and 1994 Agreement, Annex, Section 2).
-One of the responsibilities given to the Secretariat is to carry out resource assessments of the reserved areas.
+They are then held in a site bank, reserved for access by developing countries or the Enterprise (UNCLOS, Article 170, Annex IV and 1994 Agreement, Annex, Section 2).
+One of the Secretariat’s responsibilities is carrying out resource assessments of the reserved areas.

-More information on this topic as well as the current status of the reserved areas with ISA can be accessed here:[ Policy Brief 01/2019 ]
+More information on this topic and the current status of the reserved areas with ISA, can be accessed here:[ Policy Brief 01/2019 ]